-The groups of people we engage with in Hobsons Bay varies depending on the matter - sometimes we engage the community across the entire city, whereas sometimes we engage specific groups that may be directly affected by a matter.
+The groups of people we engage with in Hobsons Bay varies depending on the matter - sometimes we engage the community across the entire city on a major policy issue for example, whereas sometimes we engage specific groups that may be directly affected by a matter, for example regarding place-based projects or infrastructure.
 The people we engage is determined by Council as part of the planning stage for each community engagement process, and may be reviewed as new information and stakeholders are identified.